-After beginning studies, the student must maintain enrollment (register and pay matriculation fees) each semester until the PhD program is a continuous enrollment program until graduation.
+After beginning studies, the student must maintain enrollment (register and pay matriculation fees) each semester until the PhD program is completed.
+The PhD program is a continuous enrollment program until graduation.
 Failure to register and pay fees each semester will result in termination from the program.